arl/go-rquad/README.md

 ### State of the art implementation: `CNTree` and `CNNode`

 `CNTree` or **Cardinal Neighbour Quadtree** implements state of the art techniques:
- - node neighbours (of any size) are accessed in constant time *0(1)* thanks to the implementation of *Cardinal Neighbour Quadtree* technique (cf Safwan Qasem 2015).
+ - from any given leaf node, its neighbours (of any size) are accessed in constant time *0(1)*  as they implement the  *Cardinal Neighbour Quadtree* technique (cf Safwan Qasem 2015).
 The time complexity reduction is obtained through the addition of only four pointers per leaf node in the quadtree.
  - fast point location queries (locating which leaf node contains a specific point), thanks to the *binary branching method* (cf Frisken Perry 2002).
 This simple and efficient method is nonrecursive, table free, and reduces the number of comparisons with poor predictive behavior, that are otherwise required with the standard method.